 Due to Parallel Bilby being the only software tool that allows the LVK to use the very complex GW models, the LVK required the immediate release of Parallel Bilby for analysis in O3 (a few days after its inception)!
 Hence, various development practices to ensure code quality and readability were sacrificed to achieve the functional requirements of Parallel Bilby.
 These sacrifices allowed the small team of Parallel Bilby developers to build and release the first version of the software quickly.
-However, due to the poor code quality, lack of unit-tests (UT), and end-to-end tests (E2E), maintenance and further development of Parallel Bilby has become challenging.
+However, due to the poor code quality, lack of unit tests, and end-to-end tests, maintenance and further development of Parallel Bilby have become challenging.

 In 2021, ADACS developers Conrad Chan, David Liptai, and Tiger Hu stepped in to restructure Parallel Bilby.
 Through several hands-on development days, ADACS and Parallel Bilby developers collaboratively planned and implemented the new code structure.
 During these hands-on sessions, the ADACS team could listen to the needs and concerns of the Parallel Bilby developers and design a solution using their knowledge of software engineering design principles.
 The Parallel Bilby developers report that working alongside the ADACS developers was very helpful:

 “I felt more keyed in the work that was done, as this was an entire overhaul of the codebase” – A. Vajpeyi